godkyo98/frostiful/modpages/curseforge.md

 #  Mod Integrations
 ## Thermoo Patches
 Using Frostiful in a mod pack?
 Then it is highly recommended that you also download the mod [Thermoo Patches](https://www.curseforge.com/minecraft/mc-mods/thermoo-patches).
-This mod offers an all-in-one suite of compatibility patches for mods such as Origins, Fabric Seasons, Serene Seasons, Colorful Hearts, Overflowing Bars, Friends & Foes, and more!
+Thermoo Patches offers an all-in-one suite of compatibility patches for mods such as Origins, Fabric Seasons, Serene Seasons, Colorful Hearts, Overflowing Bars, Friends & Foes, and more!

 ## Builtin Integrations
 These patches are builtin to Frostiful.